AdeOktavianus/YOLOv4-with-mapping-Algorithm/README.md

 # tensorflow-yolov4-tflite
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

+Thanks to theAIGuysCode for the codes that I have used for this Project.

 YOLOv4, YOLOv4-tiny Implemented in Tensorflow 2.0.
 Convert YOLO v4, YOLOv3, YOLO tiny .weights to .pb, .tflite and trt format for tensorflow, tensorflow lite, tensorRT.
 <p align="center"><img src="data/helpers/demo.gif"\></p>